ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 5. The ROM re-built using the NARC (e.g. using DSPRE), &
 6. The ROM saved as a `.nds` file.

-Some elements of the animation are dependent upon the move's battle effect.
+Some elements of the move animation script are dependent upon the move's battle effect.
 For example, if a single-turn move is given the vanilla animation of a two-turn move, only the first turn's animation will play, without further edits.

 ### Considerations and References
 Editing a move animation script is straightforward with the above understanding, but may require some trial and testing to get the desired result.
 Often the basis for these changes is to identify the elements to change, and identify any existing moves that use the same patterns.